-Hook and Line Vessels: PSMFC will review all EM data collected to assess whether data is complete, how many trips and hauls were captured, and the video quality of those hauls.
-All review information will be entered on the vessel score card (Attachment 3).
+Hook and Line and Pot Vessels: PSMFC will review all EM data collected from hook and line and pot vessels to assess whether data is complete, how many trips and hauls were captured, and the video quality of those hauls.
+PSMFC reviewers will complete a drive or trip report on EM system performance, compliance with operator responsibilities, and the quality of data coming from the vessel.
 The EM Workgroup will provide direction to PSMFC on protocols for reviewing video for species identification.
+NMFS will establish a protocol with PSMFC to ensure that all review information, including species identification, is transmitted to AFSC in an appropriate format.